Non-relativistic regime and topology: topological term in the Einstein equation: Non-relativistic limit of the Einstein equation

-Another way of saying it is the following: in the case our Universe has a non-Euclidean topology, the result of Section~\ref{sec::limit_Einstein} shows that it is strictly mathematically incompatible to use both Einstein's equation and a non-relativistic calculation.
-In other words, Einstein's equation cannot describe the NR regime of a universe with a non-Euclidean topology.
+Another way of saying it is the following: in the case our Universe is, for instance, spherical, the result of Section~\ref{sec::limit_Einstein} shows that it is strictly mathematically incompatible to use both Einstein's equation and a non-relativistic calculation.
+Saying that we consider the calculation only locally does not save the game, since global conditions are always necessary (see Section~\ref{sec::local_global}).
+In other words, Einstein's equation cannot describe the NR regime of a universe with a non-Euclidean topology, and this at any scales.
 Of course this is not a problem if the topology of our Universe is Euclidean.
-But if it is not, which is not forbidden by observations, then, because our Universe is filled with (mostly) NR matter (we could say the Universe is in a NR regime), we might prefer modifying Einstein's equation such that it has a NR limit.
+But if it is not, which is not forbidden by observations and even suggested \citep[e.g.][]{2020_Di-Valentino_et_al, 2021_Handley}, then, because our Universe is filled with (mostly) NR matter (we could say the Universe is in a NR regime), we should modify the Einstein equation such that it has a NR limit regardless of the topology.